ctcGIS/repo-template/README.md

 ## About The Project

 Here's a template to get started. <br>
+Feel free to update this README file for your project after creating a new repository from this template. <br>
 When editing this README file, use Find/Replace to change `repo_name` to the name of the repository.

 ### Steps to create a new repository